 Podcasting is a growing trend in the publishing world.
 As more and more people are tuning into podcasts for entertainment, information, or to be entertained while they work out, it’s becoming increasingly important for podcasters to make money from their work.
-The good news is that podcast monetization can be easy with these 11 tips!
+The good news is that monetizing a podcast can be easy with these 11 strategies for monetizing a podcast.

 Podcast Sponsorship and Advertising